UNIVERSITY CATALOG: 2025-2026

 The following student learning goals and student learning outcomes reflect the mission of the University to “help students develop academic competencies, professional skills, critical and creative abilities, and ethical values of learned persons who live in a democratic society, an interdependent world and a technological age.”
 Through its rich and diverse offering of degree programs and its General Education program, CSUN ensures that all graduates attain these goals and maintain academic integrity.
 Consistent with its role as a learning-centered University, the campus also recognizes that these learning goals are promoted and enhanced in many formal and informal campus activities and environments outside the classroom.

 All CSUN students are responsible for pursuing the following learning goals in the General Education program at CSUN.
-These goals are grouped into four categories: basic skills, subject explorations, United States History and Local Government, and special designations.
+These goals are grouped into four categories: basic skills, subject explorations, United States Constitution and Local Government, and special designations.
 Each graduate from CSUN is expected to master the student learning outcomes that are identified for each goal.

 Basic Skills